Workhorse Group Inc. (WKHS) Bundle

 Official mission statement

-- To design, manufacture, and sell technologically advanced electric vehicles, focusing on last-mile delivery solutions.
+- Design, manufacture, and sell technologically advanced electric vehicles, with a specific focus on last-mile delivery solutions.

-- To provide sustainable and cost-effective transportation alternatives that reduce emissions and improve efficiency.
+- Provide sustainable and cost-effective transportation alternatives that actively reduce emissions and improve fleet efficiency.

-- To create value for shareholders through innovation, quality, and customer satisfaction.
+- Create tangible value for shareholders through continuous innovation, product quality, and customer satisfaction.

 Vision statement